fredrb/space_gen/README.md

 [JsonBox](https://github.com/anhero/JsonBox)

-- All the data is randomized.
+All the data is randomized.
+  -Name
+  -Population